Prathamveer/Prathamveer/README.md

 <hr>

 - 👨‍💻 I’m currently automating real-world tasks 🌎
-- 💻 I know JS, Java, React Native[obviously with React] and Python 🐍
+- 💻 Web Programmer, Backend developer and the list goes on… 🐍
-- 🔌 I'm learning to build prosthetics using Mechatronics 🤖
+- 🔌 Combining my programming skills with mechatronics to do something for the greater good🤖
 - ✉️ Find me at : [📬](mailto:prathamchahal@gmail.com) ⬅️
 - 💡 Trying to become a successful Ethical Hacker 👾